constarg/simple-reverse-shell/README.md

 # Disclaimer

 As a student who likes the field of security, I always wondered how one could programmatically implement such a tool.
-The tool I made is by no means as powerful as some other tools that provide the same features, but it is a simple, well commented project for anyone who is purely interested in the educational part only!! like me.
+The tool is a simple, well commented project for anyone who is purely interested in the educational part only!! like me.
 Therefore, I bear no responsibility, in case someone, somehow, uses this tool, for any malicious purpose.
 I hope you like my project and found it interesting, keep learning.

 # GitHub Policy on active-malware-or-exploits